laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

 1. From the K8 cluster created, gather and record down the following information:
    - **VPC:** ID where eksctl deployed the k8 cluster.
 Go to Services > VPC
    - **Subnet ID:** to deploy the BIG-IP instance.
 Go to Services > VPC > Subnets.
-     Example: Subnet ID of  eksctl-<name>-cluster/SubnetPublicUSWEST2A
+     Example: Subnet ID of  eksctl: eksctl-<name>-cluster/SubnetPublicUSWEST2A or kops: us-west-2a.<name>.k8s.local

 2. Enter the following to download the script to deploy a 1 NIC PAYG BIG-IP instance.
    ``wget https://raw.githubusercontent.com/F5Networks/f5-aws-cloudformation/master/supported/standalone/1nic/existing-stack/payg/deploy_via_bash.sh``